Creating UX Consistency for Faster Product Teams

 Screen Rebuilds

-All existing and new screens were rebuilt using the system, eliminating legacy inconsistencies and improving visual hierarchy
+Existing screens were rebuilt using the system to eliminate legacy inconsistencies and improve visual hierarchy.

 UX Refinements